simurai/simurai.com/_posts/2015-05-11-nesting-components.md

 1. __Descendant selectors__ if we can expect that components don’t change much.
 Like when using a UI Kit or library.
 2. __Variations__ if it makes sense that a component has different versions that get reused anyways, and not just for a specific context.
 3. __Adopted Child__ for layout, sizing, positioning or where we are sure to always want to override a property.
+Also for changing multiple child components at once.
 4. __Extending__ when we truly want the components to be separated and don’t mind inflating the CSS output.
 5. __Utilities__ for very specific things, that once the class is defined, it will never change, like clearing floats.
 6. __Inline styles__ if it needs to be dynamically added with JavaScript.